EbbyRaymundo/Human-Continuity-Project/README.md

 LRT = 2*(likelihood_false - likelihood_true)
 p_vals = scipy.stats.chi2.logsf(LRT,1) #returns the LOG p-values
 ```
-    - Output of this file is made using print statements (sorry, this was my best method for exporting the results).
-Edit this how you'd like.

 ```
 print("1k genomes group: " + group)
 print("Ancient Individual: " + individual)